Last Updated on February 28, 2021 by Matt Schmidt

-Applying for life insurance is pretty simple, when it you think about it.
+Applying for life insurance is pretty simple, when you think about it.
+Even with having a type of Diabetes, the application process is generally simpler than most people imagine.
 A specific company is going to ask various health questions, and they will do a ‘background check’ on you.
 After all, they are considering insuring you – so they want to know just how great a risk you are.

 When applying for coverage, you may be tempted to reduce your weight or deny having a particular medical condition.
 Or maybe you say your type 1 diabetes or type 2 diabetes is under better control than it actually is.
 Who would know?